Install & Run PDP

 Curio provides a utility to help you set up a new miner interactively.
 Run the following command:

-Use the arrow keys to navigate the guided setup menu and select "Create a new miner".
+Use the arrow keys to navigate the guided setup menu and select "Setup non-Storage Provider cluster".

 2️⃣ Enter Your YugabyteDB Connection Details